antonk-liv/conservation_pipeline/README.md

 **A simple and efficient way of accessing Python is by downloading the** [Anaconda Platform](https://pages.github.com/) **which contains multiple relevant IDEs and allows effortless installation of any necessary Python modules and libraries.**

-**Once Python is installed, the user must ensure that all the modules and libraries used in the pipeline are installed and updated (see the table below).**
+**Once Python is installed, the user must ensure that all the modules and libraries used in the pipeline are installed and updated.**

 | Python module/library | Version used | Installation and more info |
 | ------------- |:-------------:| -----------------------------------------------------------:|